inoxlang/inox/docs/builtin.md

 dns.resolve!("github.com" "A")
 ```

+## Encodings

+### b64

+the b64 function encodes a string or byte sequence to Base64.
+### db64

+the db64 function decodes a byte sequence from Base64.
+### hex

+the hex function encodes a string or byte sequence to hexadecimal.
+### unhex

+the unhex function decodes a byte sequence from hexadecimal.

 ## Filesystem

+### fs

+the fs namespace contains functions to interact with the filesystem.
 ### fs.mkfile

 The fs.mkfile function takes a file path as first argument.
 It accepts a --readonly switch that causes  the created file to not have the write permission ; and a %readable argument that is the content of the file to create.